 During this expedition, Melissa of 5 Gyres began with a brief story of plastic and shared the issues surrounding plastic pollution and ocean conservation.
 The students then launched the 5 Gyres Plastic Trawl to collect real time data.
 While the trawl was launched, students sorted and recorded microplastic from data collected directly from the Pacific Gyre from a previous 5 Gyres expedition.
 During this short trawl, the students retrieved 8 pieces of microplastic, 2 plastic “Happy Birthday” balloons, and 1 plastic bag.

 After the real time data was collected, the students gather to discuss solutions.
-At first the students began sharing ways they would reduce plastic use in their own lives, such as refusing to use single-use straws, bringing their own reusable bag when shopping, switching to glass and stainless steel containers, and even reconsidering their feminine care products.
+At first the students began sharing ways they would reduce plastic use in their own lives, such as refusing to use single-use straws, bringing their own reusable bag when shopping, switching to glass and stainless steel containers, and even reconsidering their period care products.
 Then the students explored ways they could mobilize their school campus to reduce plastic pollution through outreach, advocacy, and working directly with administration to switch from single-use to reusable in the cafetarian.

 A student leader within the group ended the expedition: